PDM4AR/exercises/docs/02-graphsearch.md

 The algorithms are going to be tested on different graphs, each containing randomly generated queries (start & goal node).
 You'll be able to test your algorithms on some test cases with given solution, both the `Path` and `OpenedNodes` will be compared to the solution.
 After running the exercise, you'll find reports in `out/[exercise]/` for each test case.
-There you'll be able to visualize the graphs, your output and the solution.
-These test cases aren't graded but serve as a guideline for how the exercise will be graded overall.
+There you'll be able to visualize the graphs, your output and the solution.These test cases aren't graded but serve as a guideline for how the exercise will be graded overall.

+The first local tests are graph search problems that tests if your code is robust to basic edge cases.
+Then other local tests are in the form of grid search problem.
+A grid could be represented as a graph considering the square as nodes and the adjacemt squares as their direct neighbours.
+Thus a grid search problem can be converted in a regular graph search with adjacency list.
+This step is alread done for you, so in the end the grid representation is just a way to visualize better the functioning of the algorithms.

+Here is an example of a grid where the start is in orange  and the goal in blue, the black squares being obstacles.

+#### develop your own test cases

+It is probable that you want to test our code on other local tests.
+In that case, ...

 The final evaluation will combine 3 metrics lexicographically <number of solved test cases, accuracy, time>:
 * **Accuracy**: The problem has been formulated to allow for 1 unique solution to both `Path` and `OpenedNodes`.